“And Jesus full of the Holy Spirit, returned from the Jordan and was led by the spirit in the wilderness for 40 days, being tempted by the devil.”

 If you are in Christ, the Spirit of God dwells in you.
 Take comfort in this today.

-When we come to faith in Christ, it’s because the Holy Spirit of God is working in our minds, and our hearts, opening our eyes and our hearts to trust in Jesus.
+When we come to faith in Christ, it’s because the Holy Spirit of God is working in our minds, and our hearts.
+Opening our eyes and our hearts to trust in Jesus.
 And then from that point, from the point of salvation, we are filled with the Holy Spirit.
 God puts His Spirit inside of us.
 This is the promise from Ezekiel 36, “I’ll put a new spirit in you.”
 This is what Jesus promised throughout the gospels.
 “I will give you my spirit.”
 This is what we say in our church, every single Sunday, when we leave, Jesus saying, “I will be with you always to the end of the age.”

-Not as natural, but as supernatural, God in everything we do guide our every thought, our every desire, our every decision, our every word, in everything from home, to work, to interactions with people who don’t know you, to interactions with brothers and sisters in Christ.
-Lord, in all that we do when we’re alone, when we’re around others, direct, lead, guide us by your Holy Spirit.
+Not as natural, but as supernatural, God in everything we do guide our every thought.
+Our every desire, our every decision, our every word, in everything from home, to work, to interactions with people who don’t know you, to interactions with brothers and sisters in Christ.
+Lord, in all that we do when we’re alone.
+When we’re around others, direct, lead, guide us by your Holy Spirit.
 We pray.
 May we live today just as Jesus lived full of the Holy Spirit, may we be led by your Spirit.
 And when we face temptation all day long today, God, we pray for your power to overcome temptation.
 For your power, your supernatural power to resist sin, and to walk in step with your Spirit.

 And we pray that your Spirit would do what you have promised we would be able to do through the power of your Spirit.
 Enable us to be witnesses today, to who Jesus is, and what Jesus has done for the salvation of people around us.
-Oh, God, help us to live a Spirit-filled life today, a supernatural life today, and every single day, we pray.
+So God, help us to live a Spirit-filled life today, a supernatural life today, and every single day, we pray.
 Transformed the way we view our lives according to your Spirit in us.
 In Jesus’ name, we pray.
 Amen.